 Men’s Health Peer Education volunteers from Newcastle, Hunter Valley and the Central Coast area came together for their annual recall training on 22 October.
 The group learnt about keeping good oral hygiene with an informative talk from Lynda Kings Community Support Adviser, and a Community Engagement Planning activity where volunteers and the ESO community worked towards building an asset based community development project.

 Volunteers promote Men’s Health at Charity Event

 Each year volunteers Wally Sweet, Spot Swales, and Bob Crisp hold an information stand at the annual Matthew Locke Charity Footy Match.
 This year Bellingen Magpies took on Army Thunder on 7 March 2020.
 Funds raised are donated to local and veteran support groups, and to support an education project at Timor Leste.
 This event is organised by family and friends in memory of Sgt Matthew Locke, local veteran who lost his life while serving with the ADF in Afghanistan.
 This is just one example of the work of Men’s Health Peer Education volunteers.

-Image above: (L to R) Her Excellency Mrs Linda Hurley and His Excellency General the Honourable David Hurley AC DSC (Retd) Governor-General of the Commonwealth of Australia with Bob Crisp and Spot Swales.
+Image right: (L to R) Her Excellency Mrs Linda Hurley and His Excellency General the Honourable David Hurley AC DSC (Retd) Governor-General of the Commonwealth of Australia with Bob Crisp and Spot Swales.

 Port Macquarie MHPE Group